LavaCode/gwennies-webshop/README.md

  - Product descriptions - in development
  - Product images - in development

+ You can check the current progress in notes.md

 ### Backend

 This page runs on backend provided in the documentation that has been delivered to you